chrigraf/AdaptiveQLearning/README.md

 * `run_oil_experiments_save_data.py`
 * `run_ambulance_experiments_save_data.py`

 Each file has parameters at the top which can be changed in order to replicate the parameters considered for each experiment in the paper.
 We also include a how-to jupyter notebook walking through the code and an example in `walkthrough.ipynb`.
+Note that these use parallel processing and multiple CPU cores in order to speed up the run-time.

 ## Creating the Figures

 The previous `run_....py` files are used to create a `.csv` files of the performance of each algorithm.
-In order to create the plots used in the figures, see the jupyter notebooks `test_plot.ipynb` and `simulate_q_values_oil.ipyn`.
+In order to create the plots used in the figures, see the jupyter notebooks `test_plot.ipynb` and `simulate_q_values_oil.ipynb`.
+Due to storage limitations the final data files are omitted from this repo.

 ## Citing